MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 Start testing!

-If you want Visual Studio to work differently from how Karma is configured (if yoy f.ex. only want to run PhantomJS from VS), you can create a JSON settings file called `karma-vs-reporter.json`.
+If you want Visual Studio to work differently from how Karma is configured (if you f.ex. only want to run PhantomJS from VS), you can create a JSON settings file called `karma-vs-reporter.json`.
 F.ex.:

 ```json
 {